 Top 10 Trails in Vermont

 Regardless of the season, Vermonters make the most of their trails.
 From spring when the wildflowers abound to the stunning autumn display of the hardwood forests, traveling by trail is a part of life.
-And during the winter, it doesn’t matter if there are feet of snow on the ground because many of the trails are plowed or groomed for cross-country skis, snowshoes or fat-tired bikes.
+And during the winter, it doesn’t matter if there are feet of snow on the ground because many of the trails in Vermont are plowed or groomed for cross-country skis, snowshoes or fat-tired bikes.
 Exploring these routes gives trail users the most eye-catching paths leading from home into town, or venturing into the bucolic Vermont landscape that is rich in cultural history and natural beauty.

 Beebe Spur Rail Trail